Titles and Roles

 - Nell Hodgson Woodruff School of Nursing, Emory University

 - Cancer Prevention and Control

-A research assistant professor at Emory University in Atlanta, Dr. Yeager is engaged in research on symptom management with an emphasis on pain management and a focus on underserved communities.
+Kate A. Yeager, PhD, RN, FAAN, is an Associate Professor at Emory University's Nell Hodgson Woodruff School of Nursing.
+Dr. Yeager is engaged in research on symptom management with an emphasis on pain management and a focus on underserved communities.

 Dr. Yeager earned a doctoral degree in nursing at the Emory University in 2012, a master's degree in nursing and oncology at the University of California San Francisco in 1993, and a bachelor's degree in nursing at Emory University in 1984.